paruljain/canister/README.md

 Optionally permit inbound port TCP 8000 on Windows Firewall to use the web server from other computers.

 Now run the sample.ps1 script.
-From any web browser on the same computer where the script is running browse to the following:
+From any web browser on the same computer browse to the following:

         http://localhost:8000/hello
         http://localhost:8000